RFShahrear/CSEFest18Bomberman/README.md

           -> schedule bomb
           -> schedule_move
           -> skip_turn
+	  in the main playing loop.
+While it is encouraged to name this method "play", it is not mandatory.
         3. Execution of a round :
 	  -> After all players schedule their moves, the processor will execute all necessary actions to complete those moves.
 	  -> After execution, the restart variable of each living player will be set to true.